antonbabenko/terraform-best-practices/README.md

 ### Provider, provisioner, etc

 Providers, provisioners and few other terms are described very well on the official documentation and there is no point to repeat it here.
 To my opinion they have little to do with writing good Terraform modules.
+More details will be provided later.

 ## Why so difficult?